AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ### Requirements

+* The project scripts were tested on Python 3.6 and 3.7. on Mac OS and Linux.
+* We tested in Anaconda python virtual environment.
+* Notebooks were tested on Google Colab and experiments were run on Google Colab when GPU is required.
+* GPU is necessary to run the experiment.
+A single GPU is sufficient.
+* Approximate runtime/experiment: 5-15 minutes.

 ### Instructions

+1. Please create a virtual environment with the provided .yml file `LAP_environment.yml`
+2. Clone this repository
+3. Download image files according to the instructions in the *Dataset* section.
+4. The notebooks can be run in any order, with the exception that the `baseline_experiments_results.ipynb` notebook will only reflect new runs if you run it afterward.
+You can view previously executed runs in that notebook, however.
+5. To change hyperparameters for the text-only and MMBT notebooks, simply change the default values in the first cell containing the Argument parser.

+    5.1 These notebooks can simply be run as is according to the default arguments.
+    5.2 To specify the experiment to be run, simply change the filenames of the desired datafile and specify the output directory, otherwise results will simply be written over the existing output directory.

+6. Anything else?

 ## Notebooks

 The notebooks in this directory con tain the codes to run the experiments.
 Please see each individual notebook for